denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 Second, the book contains a strong undercurrent of *humanism*.
-In making explicit the ways in which changes in the material substratum affect higher-order cultural techniques (of knowledge production and literary dissemination), I insist on the reinstatement of human agency in a conversation that has largely turned towards the object, the system, and the post-human.
+In making explicit the ways in which changes in the material substratum affect higher-order cultural techniques (of knowledge production and literary dissemination), I argue for the reinstatement of human agency in a conversation that has largely turned towards the object, the system, and the post-human.
 The book's narrative arc can be imagined as developing from first-order material bases of textual production, to second-order phenomena, to the emergence of the